nkzro/rock-paper-scissors/README.md

 In this project, I create an interactive project where a user can play rock, paper, scissors with a computer using javascript.
 The major skills that were handy in making this project were:

-- unctions
+- Functions
 - DOM Manipulation
 - Event Handling
 - (and of course) Googling

-Feel free to preview my project using the link below. https://nkzro.github.io/rock-paper-scissors/
+Feel free to preview my project using the link. https://nkzro.github.io/rock-paper-scissors/